DebzDK/guess-the-language/README.md

                 ![GIF of user-input game mode](documentation/screenshots/evidence/design/file-input.gif)

+                Once this type of game is complete the user will be informed that the translations are being written to their file.
+This was initially supposed to be a future feature but has been implemented as of 16/12/21 for the sake of ensuring that LO7 of the pass criteria has been well met.
+LO7 of the pass criteria states 'Write code that queries and manipulates data to meet the identified vital project needs'.

             * *Auto-generated input* - sentences are validated as they're being generated until the right combination of words fits into the character limit.

                 TODO: Add GIF once auto-generation is fully working